 Manufacturing-wise, it is more difficult to make curves than straight lines (though with algorithmic-based architectural software and with 3D printing this could, sadly, change.
 Look out.).
 But of course curves are only one of the ways contempo design trumpets that it’s trying too hard.

-It’s generally accepted in cultural theory that aesthetics are not an extraneous, autonomous realm separate from the key pieces of the social puzzle.
+It’s generally accepted in cultural theory that aesthetics are not an autonomous realm separate from other pieces of the social puzzle.
 Aesthetics and culture are not subordinate to “more significant” components like economics and social relations, but are in fact an important player in the social enactment of our dominant patterns of thought (philosophy, politics, ideology).
 If you believe that, then you have to believe that all this “contempo” stuff has a meaning.
 So what is that meaning?
-And why does this stuff always have a faintly creepy character?
+Furthermore, why does this stuff always have a faintly creepy aspect?
 In its attempt at liveliness, why does it seem to have something deathly about it?
 Is that a paradox or does it only look like one?
 Is it because this stuff pretends to be organic and lifelike but is actually crassly commercial?
 Is it because these weak attempts to imbue commodities with “life”—the sense of life that we are slowly losing via the process of commodification—are inherently doomed?

 Below, the “Bookend” building by Paul Merrick of Merrick Architecture in Vancouver’s Olympic Village (or “Millennium Water” condo complex).
 It’s totally contempo.
 But then contempo and condos do, so often, go hand in hand.

 Above: The contempo Bookend Building.
 Below: great 1970s townhouses in Vancouver’s False Creek: the doors’ geometric pill-shapes are not an attempt at wackiness, and the effect is not contempo.
-See how wonderful art looks in the windows of the townhouses below?
+See how fantastic art looks in the windows of the townhouses below?
 Compare to the above.
 The difference is obvious.

-Addendum: Thanks to reader Laura Cochrane for pointing out the building below, which I want to rename “Contempo General Hospital.”
+Addendum: Thanks to reader Laura Cochrane of Make Magazine for pointing out the building below, which I want to rename “Contempo General Hospital.”
 Because when you’re rushing to Emergency, you will appreciate the feeling that an inappropriately jaunty, heavy curved roof is going to collapse on its bad, skinny circular columns and fall on you.
 From this Youtube video at 1:18:

-Tags: architecture, Bookend building, condo developers, condos, contempo, contemporary, cringe list, curved track lighting, design, faux-modern, madeupical, Merrick Architecture, neologism, Olympic Village, one thing trying to be another, style, Sutter Medical Center, Vancouver, WTF
+Tags: architecture, Bookend building, condo developers, condos, contempo, contemporary, cringe list, curved track lighting, design, faux-modern, madeupical, Merrick Architecture, neologism, Olympic Village, one thing trying to be another, pointless curves, style, Sutter Medical Center, Vancouver, WTF